HenryElJ/personal_projects/R/README.md

 ### Rules:

-* At a white (dead) square, turn 90° clockwise, flip the colour of the square, move forward one unit.
+* At a white (dead) square, turn 90 degrees clockwise, flip the colour of the square, move forward one unit.

-* At a black (alive) square, turn 90° counter-clockwise, flip the colour of the square, move forward one unit.
+* At a black (alive) square, turn 90 degrees counter-clockwise, flip the colour of the square, move forward one unit.

 ![](/Images/Rplot10837.png)
 ![](/Images/Rplot13937.png)